Christine Anu: Early life and education

+Career

-Music career
+Music

+Anu began performing as a dancer while at college, and became a member of the Bangarra Dance Theatre and the Aboriginal Islander Dance Theatre troupes.
+She toured with Bangarra in 1992 and 1993.

-Anu began performing as a dancer and later went on to sing back-up vocals for the Rainmakers, which included Neil Murray of the Warumpi Band.
+She went on to sing back-up vocals for the Rainmakers, which included Neil Murray, formerly founder-member of the Warumpi Band, for a year.
 Her first recording was in 1993 with "Last Train", a dance remake of a Paul Kelly song.
-The follow-up, "Monkey and the Turtle", was based on a traditional story.
-After "My Island Home", she released her first album, Stylin' Up, which went platinum.
+The follow-up, "Monkey and the Turtle", was based on a traditional nursery rhyme from the Torres Strait Islands.

 In 1995, Neil Murray won an Australasian Performing Right Association songwriting award for writing "My Island Home".
-Anu won an ARIA Award for best female recording artist as well as a Deadly Sounds National Aboriginal & Islander Music Awards award in 1996 for best female artist.
+Anu covered the song, which gained immediate popularity, causing her to be remembered as the principal singer of the song.
+She released her first album, Stylin' Up, which went platinum, in 1995.

+"Come On" was released as the fourth and final single from Stylin' Up.
+The song peaked at number 94 in Australia on the ARIA Charts.
+At the ARIA Music Awards of 1996 the song won two of three awards for which it was nominated, including Best Female Artist and Best Indigenous Release.
+In that year she also won a Deadly Award for best female artist.

-Baz Luhrmann asked her to sing on the song "Now Until the Break of Day" on his Something for Everybody album.
-It was released as a single and the video then won another ARIA award and led to her being cast in Moulin Rouge!.
+Baz Luhrmann asked her to sing on the song "Now Until the Break of Day" on his 1997 album Something for Everybody album.
+It was released as a single, with the video winning another ARIA award in 1999, and led to her being cast in Moulin Rouge!.

 In January 1998, Anu teamed up with Archie Roach, Paul Kelly, Judith Durham, Renee Geyer, Kutcha Edwards and Tiddas and formed Singers for the Red Black and Gold.
 Together they released a cover of "Yil Lull".
+In that year, she won the Female Artist of The Year Deadly Award.